Phalarodon: Discovery and history

-Phalarodon atavus, from the Lower Muschelkalk of Althengstett, Germany, was originally described as Ichthyosaurus atavus.
-In 1998, reanalysis of the type material found it to be undiagnostic, resulting in a neotype being desginated and subsequently described as a new genus, Contectopalatus.
-Further analyses would see both the rejection of the neotype, and the merging of both Phalarodon and Contectopalatus into the genus Mixosaurus.
-This change in taxonomy would be later overturned, albeit with the merge of Phalarodon and Contectopalatus being maintained.
+Phalarodon atavus, from the Lower Muschelkalk of Althengstett, Germany, was originally described as Ichthyosaurus atavus by Quenstedt in 1852, from the Middle Triassic of Germany and China.
+In 1998, reanalysis of the type material found it to be undiagnostic, resulting in a neotype being designated and subsequently described as a new genus, Contectopalatus.
+Further analyses would see both the rejection of the neotype, and the merging of both Phalarodon and Contectopalatusinto the genus Mixosaurus.
+This change in taxonomy would be later overturned, albeit with the merge of Phalarodonand Contectopalatus being maintained.
 Additional specimens of Phalarodon atavus have been found in Middle Triassic Luoping Biota of Yunnan, China.

-Phalarodon callawayi, from the Favert Formation in the Augusta Mountains of Nevada, was originally described as Mixosaurus callawayi before being reclassified as a species of Phalarodon.
+Phalarodon callawayi, from the Fossil Hill member of the Favret Formation in the Augusta Mountains of Nevada, was originally described as Mixosaurus callawayi before being reclassified as a species of Phalarodon.
+This species is also known from Svalbard and British Columbia.

 Additional species of Phalarodon have been identified throughout history, but only the three listed here are currently considered valid.
+A possible specimen identified as Phalarodon sp. was discovered from the Besano Formation of Switzerland.

 Description

 Phalarodon had a body plan typical of mixosaurs, being relatively elongate in comparison to later Jurassic ichthyosaur forms.
 Many specimens consist only of cranial material, meaning that many of the autapomorphies of Phalarodon are based on the morphology of the skull and jaw.
 These include the parietal forming a significant portion of the sagittal crest, the absence of a dental groove in the maxilla, and a nasal region with a pronounced narial shelf.
 Given that not all species possess the same degree of postcranial preservation, few characteristic from this region have been defined, but proposed defining features include an elongated humerus (not preserved in Phalarodon atavus) and fifth metacarpal notched along the anterior edge (not preserved in Phalarodon callawayi).

+In 2000, Maisch and Matzke noted that Contectopalatus (now P. atavus) was a large mixosaurid, calculating a skull length of 40 cm.
+Based on jaw fragments, they estimated another specimen they assigned to the species to have been even larger, with a skull length of 70–80 cm and a total length of roughly 4.5–5 m.
+McGowan and Motani (2003), however, considered these estimates to be based on material to fragmentary for confident estimation and taxonomic assignment, instead considering the species to be a small mixosaurid, like the roughly 1 m long Mixosaurus cornalianus.